tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/past_news.md

 permalink: /past_news/
 ---

+2023-07-20

+Research assistant for a computer vision research project on semantic segmentation.

 2023-04-03

 Selected as one of the five students from the ECE department as [MHI undergrad scholars](https://minghsiehece.usc.edu/mhi-home/mhi-mhi-scholars/) to run the undergrad research hub for 2023-2024.